-When providing the permission, post a Reviewer Note with the name, title, and contact information of the person who granted permission.
-You may also wish to include a copy of the email that they sent to you.
-All Reviewer Notes are auto-deleted before a cache is published, but the information is available to Groundspeak staff and volunteers should the need arise in future.
+To document permission, post a Reviewer Note with the name, title, and contact information of the person who granted permission.
+If possible, include a copy of the email that they sent to you.

 Public lands are managed in different ways throughout the world.
 For example, EarthCaches placed on National Parks Service property in the United States will need a special permission.
 If you are certain that the location requires no permission, explain this in a Reviewer Note.

 The description and tasks should combine to teach an earth science lesson.
 Highlight what is unique or interesting about the location.
 Write in your own words and acknowledge your sources.
 Don’t copy and paste information from Wikipedia or similar sites.

 Assume no prior knowledge of geology, and write at age 14 reading level.
 Some geocachers use GPS devices with a limited amount of text.
 If your cache page is long, place the logging tasks near the top.